-The Via Francigena is the backbone of a cultural, religious, and even tourist tale.
+The Via Francigena is the backbone of a cultural, religious and even tourist story.

-On the territory of Lucca some traditional events, other current ones, are closely linked to the Franciscan path and during the year it is possible to meet in the middle of festivals and historical re-enactments of the pilgrim's passage.
-Knowing all aspects of the Francigena: from the medial re-enactments that report in times when the figure of the pilgrim was a constant of the stories and of the quotisiano to the culture that always accompanies these great European paths, to the contemporenaità.
-The new pilgrims meet in non-competitive festivals and "marathons", as in the spirit of the journey, to share experiences and landscapes.
+Some traditional and other current events are closely linked to the Via Francigena route, and throughout the year it is possible to find oneself in the midst of festivals and historical re-enactments of the pilgrims' passage: from medieval re-enactments that take one back to times when the figure of the pilgrim was a constant in stories and daily life to the art and culture that always accompany these great European routes in the contemporary world.
+The new pilgrims meet in festivals and non-competitive "marathons", as in the spirit of the walk, to share experiences and landscapes.

-On April 27th, Lucca, celebrates Saint Zita.
-People remember the miracles of which she was the protagonist, in which the pilgrims are often present, as the famous episode of the bread changed into flowers, the pilgrim quenched by the water changed into wine at the source of the Fatinelli house.
-In these days, in homage to the saint and the miracle of flowers, the square in front of the church of San Frediano becomes a garden and so are the nearby squares, the amphitheater, the square of the stonemasons.
+On 27 April, Lucca celebrates Saint Zita.
+In her memory, people remember the miracles she performed, the most famous of which was the transformation of bread into flowers.
+On these days, in homage to the saint and the miracle of the flowers, the square in front of the church of San Frediano becomes a garden, as do the nearby squares, the Amphitheatre and the square of the stone-cutters.

-The events are concentrated in the summer months, more conducive to outdoor initiatives, inaugurated each year by the celebrations for St. James, protector of pilgrims.
+The events are then concentrated in the summer months, more favourable to outdoor initiatives, inaugurated every year by the celebrations for Saint Jacopo, protector of pilgrims.

-San Jacopo is celebrated on July 24th and, in Altopascio, throughout the month with markets, festivals and historical reconstructions of medieval life in the village and at the Hospitale dei Monaci del Tau.
+San Jacopo is celebrated on 24th July and, in Altopascio, throughout the month with markets, festivals and historical reconstructions of medieval life in the village and at the Hospitale dei Monaci del Tau.

-In the first weekend of September, at Castello di Nozzano the oldest festival of medieval re-enactment in Tuscany "Il castello rivive".
-A rich program for two days in the company of fire-eaters, jesters, waders, minstrels, singers and musicians, soldiers and duelists, angels, witches, harlots, friars and beggars, in a continuous and always different spectacle of evening and evening.
-And finally, haute cuisine, medieval of course, with a final toast based on Hippocrass!
+On the first weekend in September, at the Castello di Nozzano, the oldest medieval re-enactment festival in Tuscany, "Il castello rivive".
+A rich programme for two days in the company of fire-eaters, jesters, stilt-walkers, minstrels, singers and musicians, soldiers and duellists, angels, witches, harlots, friars and beggars, in a continuous show that is always different from night to night.
+And to finish, haute cuisine, medieval of course, with a final toast of hippocrasso!

-Always in the same days, the historical center of Camaiore hosts "Discovering Camaiore Medievale and of the via Francigena".
-Parades, historical re-enactments, shows and scenes of everyday life set in the Middle Ages and some moments dedicated to good food, with tastings of typical products and medieval wine.
-A two-day event in which the ancient road trodden by pilgrims to Rome will be the protagonist.
+On the same days, the historic centre of Camaiore hosts "Alla scoperta di Camaiore Medievale e della via Francigena" (Discovering Medieval Camaiore and the Via Francigena).
+Parades, historical re-enactments, shows and scenes of daily life set in the Middle Ages and some moments dedicated to good food, with tastings of typical products and medieval wine.
+A two-day event in which the protagonist is the ancient road trodden by pilgrims on their way to Rome.

-At the end of September, two great sporting events on the Francigena: FrancigenAmica from Camaiore to Pietrasanta is the walk for everyone dedicated to the rediscovery of this stretch of the Via Francigena and Francigena Tuscany Marathon, a unique event, a non-competitive stroll and free step to celebrate the values of solidarity, equality and spirituality of the Sigerico path.
-4 routes with increasing difficulty of 10, 11, 22 and 42km. from Pietrasanta, to Lucca passing through Camaiore, Massarosa.
+At the end of September there are two great recreational-sports events on the Francigena: FrancigenAmica from Camaiore to Pietrasanta is a walk for everyone dedicated to the rediscovery of this stretch of the Via Francigena and Francigena Tuscany Marathon.
+A unique event, a non-competitive walk at free pace to celebrate the values of solidarity, equality, spirituality of Sigerico's path.
+Four routes of increasing difficulty of 10, 11, 22 and 42 km. from Pietrasanta to Lucca via Camaiore and Massarosa.

-Finally, on 11 November, in Lucca, in the short days of the summer of San Martino, San Martino di Tour is celebrated.
-The festival is dedicated to the titular bishop of the Lucca cathedral, known for the episode of the gift of the cloak to a poor pilgrim.
+Finally, on 11 November, Lucca celebrates San Martino di Tour during the short days of the summer of St Martin.
+The feast is dedicated to the titular bishop of Lucca's cathedral, known for the episode of the gift of a cloak to a poor pilgrim.